camunda/camunda-docs/versioned_docs/version-8.1/components/best-practices/development/invoking-services-from-the-process-c7.md

   - SAP
 ---

-:::caution Camunda Platform 7 only
+:::caution Camunda 7 only
-This best practice targets Camunda Platform 7.x only!
-If you are using Camunda Platform 8, visit [connecting the workflow engine with your world](../connecting-the-workflow-engine-with-your-world/).
+This best practice targets Camunda 7.x only!
+If you are using Camunda 8, visit [connecting the workflow engine with your world](../connecting-the-workflow-engine-with-your-world/).
 :::

 Access business logic implemented for the Java VM and remote services by means of small pieces of glue code.
 This glue code maps process input/output to your business logic by means of best-of-breed libraries of your own choosing.